Manaslu circuit trek 2023 updated | Everything you need to know about

 Note: If you are planning to cover Tsum valley, additional permit is required at USD 40 for the seven days in autumn and USD 30 in other seasons.
 After the first seven days, permit will cost USD 7 per person per day in autumn and in other seasons.

-Note: All permits are non refundable and non transferrable once issued.
+Note: All permits for Manaslu circuit trek are non refundable and non transferrable once issued.

 Trekking guide